Heroku Scala Support

 -----> Scala app detected

-Scala applications that use Maven can be deployed as well, but they will be treated as Java applications, so Heroku Java Support will apply.
+You can deploy Scala applications that use Maven as well, but they’re treated as Java applications, so Heroku Java Support applies.

 Environment